pauldmccarthy/fsleyes/userdoc/troubleshooting.rst

 ^^^^^^^^^^^^^^^^^^^^

-FSLeyes is capable of being run remotely over a SSH/X11 connection.
-However, in such an environment, FSLeyes is not able to provide all of the features that it can when running locally.
+Sometimes, in a remote desktop environment, FSLeyes is not able to provide all of the features that it can when running locally.
 When you run FSLeyes over X11, the following options will not be available:

  - Spline interpolation for :ref:`volume <overlays_volume>` and :ref:`RGB